ARTbio/GalaxyKickStart/docs/getting_started.md

 ## Deploying galaxy-kickstart on specified clouds

-Inside the repository you will find a [file](https://github.com/ARTbio/GalaxyKickStart/tree/master/inventory_files/cloud) called
-`inventory_files/cloud`.
-This file serves as an example hosts file for how to deploy galaxy-kickstart on Google Compute Engine(gce), Amazon Web Services(aws), and Jetstream. *Please note that the `ansible_ssh_user` variable in the file changes for each remote target*.
+Inside the repository you will find a [file](https://github.com/ARTbio/GalaxyKickStart/tree/master/inventory_files/cloud) called `inventory_files/cloud`.
+This file serves as an example hosts file for how to deploy galaxy-kickstart on Google Compute Engine (GCE),  Amazon Web Services(aws), and Jetstream (OpenStack). *Please note that the `ansible_user` variable in the file changes for each remote target*.
+If you are wanting to use this playbook on a cloud other than the ones listed  below, you will need to update the inventory to add a new section header for the respective target.
+If this happens to be a cloud setup, make sure to add the section header under `[cloud_setup:children]`.

 Specifications for each remote target:

-* Jetstream
+* OpenStack
-    * Image needed to deploy galaxy-kickstart:
+    * Image needed to deploy on [Jetstream](http://jetstream-cloud.org/):
-        `Ubuntu 14.04.3 Development (jetstream image id: 3c3db94e-377b-4583-83d7-082d1024d74a)`
+        `Ubuntu 14.04.3 Development (jetstream image id: d7fe3289-943f-4417-90e8-8a6b171677ca)`
     *  Inventory: `<remote host IP> anisble_ssh_user="root" ansible_ssh_private_key_file="<path/to/your/private/key>"`

 * GCE